ArmanHanley/Assignment-ArmanH/ReadMe.md

 		Variation 4 : portugal.png
 		Variation 5 : null.png

-5. Set the Default ON to Variation 1
+6. Set the Default ON to Variation 1

-6. Set the Default OFF to Variation 5
+7. Set the Default OFF to Variation 5

-7. Save the flag
+8. Save the flag

-8. Click on the feature flag you just created and go to the targetting menu.
+9. Click on the feature flag you just created and go to the targetting menu.
 We are going to create 4 targetting rules.

-9. Under the 'Target users who match these rules' section, click 'Add Rule'
+10. Under the 'Target users who match these rules' section, click 'Add Rule'

-10. Create a rule where 'IF country contains value Ireland', Serve ireland.png
+11. Create a rule where 'IF country contains value Ireland', Serve ireland.png.

-11. Repeat step 10 three more times for Spain, France and Portugal.
+12. Repeat step 11 three more times for Spain, France and Portugal for thier associating image variations referenced above.

-12. You should now have 4 rules in total whereby if the country is X then the rule will serve x.png
+13. You should now have 4 rules in total whereby if the country is X then the rule will serve x.png

-13. At the bottom of the targeting page, set the Default Rule to serve null.png and if targeting is off, serve null.png as well.
+14. At the bottom of the targeting page, set the Default Rule to serve null.png and if targeting is off, serve null.png as well.